Each year we seek to appoint up to four Choral Scholars for an initial period of one year

 6.30 p.m. to 7.30 p.m.
 Evensong

-This position is open to all ages and gender.
-Applicants should have some experience of choral and/or solo singing and strong abilities in sight-reading.
+Applicants should preferably have some experience of choral and/or solo singing and some sight-reading abiility.
 Previous experience of liturgical music is very much welcomed but not essential.
 Good self-management and time keeping and a passion for high standards of music making and choral singing is vital.

 Honorarium and Fees